wijjo/jiig/README.md

 # Jiig

-Jiig is a framework and tool kit for simplifying the creation of shell tools and various other kinds of programs.
+Jiig is a framework and tool kit for simplifying the creation of shell tools and potentially other kinds of programs.

 ## Advantages